 Current compatibility: Mimaki printers CJV330, CJV300 Plus, UCJV330, UCJV300, UCJV150; Mimaki cutters CG-AR and CG-FXII Plus; Mimaki flatbed CF22-1225 and CFL-605RT.

 The user.
-Before production, check the layout, ID, run, material, DT/HPGL data and first cut.
+Before production, check the layout, ID, run, material, cutting job data and first cut.
 DERCAR automates preparation, but it does not replace production control.

-DERCAR does not disclose internal HPGL algorithms, encoding, license internals, protected server-side details or ways to bypass/reset Demo or licensing.
+DERCAR does not disclose internal cutting-data algorithms, encoding, license internals, protected server-side details or ways to bypass/reset Demo or licensing.

-The simplest scenario: install the DERCAR panel, install Mimaki CuttingLink and use the standard CuttingLink DT folder on the same computer.
-No network setup is required.
+The simplest scenario: install the DERCAR ID Cut plugin and Mimaki CuttingLink, and no setup is required.
+The standard CuttingLink DT folder path is already set in the plugin.
+Just prepare a new layout and print it.
+No network setup is needed.

 CuttingLink usually runs on the operator PC.
 Its DT folder must be available to the designer PC through Windows share or synchronization.
 In the DERCAR panel the designer points to the shared DT resource.